AndiKod/zoucli/README.md

 zou create myWebsite -tw
 ```

-The full machine with Jest testing, JS TypesChecking via JSDoc, HTML docs generation for both Javascript and SCSS via jsDoc and sassDoc, plus the rest of the Zou! features:
+The full machine with Jest, JS TypesChecking via JSDoc, docs generation for both Javascript and SCSS via jsDoc and sassDoc, plus the rest of the Zou! features.
+To disable/enable types chacking, edit `tsconfig.json` file in the root.

 ```
 zou create myProject -full